scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 val fnPtr: Ptr[Byte]    = CFuncPtr.toPtr(cFnPtr)
 val fnFromPtr:       = CFuncPtr.fromPtr[CFuncPtr0[CInt]](fnPtr)
 ```

-## Reflective instantiation
-The SN plugin removes unused definitions of classes, methods, and variables during the linking stage to reduce the size of the output binary.
-This used to make using reflective calls very difficult.
-Fortunately, right now it's in the past - with 0.4, a subset of reflective operations was introduced.

-It would not be wise to enable reflective calls to all definitions as we would need to load many more objects and increase the size of the binary.
-That’s why you need to signal to the compiler which classes can use this mechanism - it can be done by marking your `trait`, `class`, or `object`
-with the `@EnableReflectiveInstantation` annotation.
-It will also make all of its descendants able to be reflectively instantiated.

-For definitions marked with this annotation Scala Native plugin would generate definitions of static class initializers
-and invoke them just before the `main` method in your final program.
-This step would register `LoadableModuleClass` and `InstantiableClass` instances for objects and classes
-accordingly - they could be accessed later via the provided `scalanative.reflect.Reflect` object methods in your code.

 ## New Garbage Collector
 This release also adds a new Garbage Collector - Commix, a parallel mark, and concurrent sweep GC, based on the well known Immix GC.